Car brand reviews

 |Ratings and review|

 Find out how the reliability of Volkswagen compares to its rivals – check our car brand reliability tool.

 Yet it’s firmly in the mainstream.
 The VW Up starts at below £10,000, for instance.
 The Golf is priced from well below £20,000.

 On the flipside, Volkswagens can be rather expensive second-hand buys.

 Can you trust Volkswagen cars?
 Find out - we reveal the most reliable car brands.

 The name Volkswagen means 'people's car' in German and the company certainly has most of the popular market niches covered.
 From the ultra-compact Up city car to the gigantic Volkswagen Touareg 4x4, VW boasts a remarkably complete range of models.

-Volkswagen is expanding its hybrid and electric car offerings, too, notably with its GTE plug-in hybrid models like the Golf GTE and Volkswagen Passat GTE.
+Volkswagen is expanding its hybrid and electric car offerings, too, notably with its GTE plug-in hybrid models such as the Golf GTE and Volkswagen Passat GTE.
 There's also the full-electric Volkswagen e-Up and Volkswagen e-Golf.

 Now you know more about Volkswagen, find out how its cars perform in our tough, independent tests.
 See all our our car reviews.